 Sports bodies and broadcasters called to coronavirus contingency meeting

-The meeting with cover possibilities such as staging events behind closed doors.
+The meeting will cover possibilities such as staging events behind closed doors, with reports also suggesting over-70s could be banned from attending.

-Sports governing bodies and broadcasters have been called to a government meeting on Monday to discuss how to deal with the impact the coronavirus outbreak could have on the sporting calendar, the PA news agency understands.
+Sports governing bodies and broadcasters have been called to a government meeting on Monday to discuss the impact the coronavirus outbreak could have on the sporting calendar, the PA news agency understands.

 The meeting is part of the government’s long-term contingency planning and will cover various possibilities, such as holding events behind closed doors, should the virus continue to spread and gatherings of large numbers of people are banned.